What to Expect from your Initial Appointment:

 Counseling Services staff are available to present lectures, workshops, and programs to your group, organization, or class.
 Our staff members possess expertise in mental health and developmental issues for college populations and are knowledgeable to address a wide variety of topics.
 We will collaborate with you to tailor our presentations to meet the needs of your group.

 Please note that communication is limited by confidentiality.
 Staff can listen to and discuss your concerns and advise you on how to proceed, however, due to confidentiality our staff cannot reveal any information to you about a student (i.e., including if they are currently attending sessions or not) unless the student has signed a Release of Information specifically giving us permission to share information with you.
-If you are looking for a University staff member to reach out to a student, or for administrative staff to be aware of your concerns, contact Student Concerns Outreach at (336)278-7219 or firstname.lastname@example.org.
+If you are looking for a University staff member to reach out to a student, or for administrative staff to be aware of your concerns, contact Student Concerns Outreach at (336) 278-7200, email@example.com, or by submitting an online report.

 As noted in the Scope of Clinical Care Statement psychiatric coverage is beyond the general services provided at Counseling Services.
-Students in need a psychiatric evaluation and/or medication management may meet with a counselor for a referral to an off-campus psychiatric provider.
-As a convenience to students, Counseling Services has also coordinated with a local psychiatrists (Drs.
-Giduz) to provide independent services in the Ellington Health & Wellness Center.
+Students in need of a psychiatric evaluation and/or medication management may meet with a counselor for a referral to an off-campus psychiatric provider.
+As a convenience to students, Counseling Services has also coordinated with a local psychiatrist (Dr. Giduz) to provide independent services in the Ellington Health & Wellness Center.
 Please note, these psychiatric services are not provided by Counseling Services staff, therefore students need to pay for these psychiatric services in the same manner as any other off-campus provider.
-Students may schedule a psychiatric appointment with Drs.
-Giduz by contacting his office’s directly 919-929-1101.
+Students may schedule a psychiatric appointment with Dr. Giduz by contacting his office directly at (919) 929-1101.

-For those students who present concerns that would be better addressed with long term support or specialized services, counselors will help coordinate referral to resources in the local community.
-We encourage students to meet with a counselor to develop the most effective resources for their needs.
+For those students who present concerns that would be better addressed with long term support or specialized services, counselors will help coordinate referrals to resources in the local community.
+We encourage students to meet with a counselor to discuss the most effective resources for their needs.